Adesoyin/DEC-Launchpad_Linux/README.md

 **Confirming the cleaned_sales_data.csv output**

-The commands below were run:
+The commands below were run to confirm the cleaned dataset, you can also check [cleaned_data.csv](data_pipeline/output/cleaned_sales_data.csv):

     cd /home/adeboladesoyin/data_pipeline/output
     ls -l